 Creditors' voluntary liquidation

-A creditors' voluntary liquidation (CVL) is a voluntary process initially instigated by a board of directors and is an alternative to the company being wound up by the court on a winding-up petition presented by a creditor of the company.
+A creditors' voluntary liquidation (CVL) is a voluntary process instigated by a board of directors calling a general meeting of the company for the members to consider a resolution to wind-up the company.
+It is often seen as an alternative to the company being wound up by the court on a petition presented against it, typically by a creditor.
 For an introduction to liquidation, see Practice Note: Liquidation—an introductory guide.

 For when and why CVL may be used, see Practice Note: Creditors' voluntary liquidation—circumstances in which an insolvent company may be wound up voluntarily.